SummerWorkerECCC/google-sheets-apps-script/README.md

 # Google Sheets Apps Scripts

 This holds the code for the Google Sheets apps scripts that is responsible for uploading the cells in a spreadsheet to the Deta database.
+You can view the Apps Script code [here](https://script.google.com/d/1FvdNwjhi54v_ZieSWc_SD5GEa82Z7lTmKFnlCV1B-kBFMPtxt3a434zg/edit?usp=sharing).

 ## Note: